openregister/specification/content/data-model.md

 Informally, a Register is an unordered dataset of elements of a single type of thing with the ability to provide previous versions for the elements held in it.
-The dataset can be mapped to any of the [representations](/representations/) defined in this specification.
+The dataset can be mapped to any of the [serialisation formats](/rest-api#serialisation/) defined in this specification.

 ***
 TODO: Previous versions of this spec used the word “infoset”.
 Now we use